A high fiber coconut low carb porridge that’s easy to make on the stove top or in an electric pressure cooker. It’s a perfect hot keto cereal.

 - Cover.
 Set on high pressure with timer set to 0 (zero).

-- When time is up, do a quick pressure release.
+- When time is up, allow a 10 minutes natural pressure release before opening the valve.
 Open lid and stir in the remaining ingredients.

 - In medium pot over medium high heat, toast coconut being careful not to burn.